Buy what you like. Do what you like. Stay where you like.

 When asked about Vilnius and Lithuania, she spoke of her memories and how quickly things have developed.
 As a child, there were many parks and places that were owned by the government; whereas now, many of those places are privately owned.
 The city itself is very beautiful.
 There is a river and many parks still in the city.
 In many ways, you feel like you stepping back in history.

 So, remember when you are unsure about something, stop and listen to yourself.
 You will find the answer within yourself.
 Do what you like to do.
 Take the time to build your relationships and create memories.
 Memories last and stay with you.
 Things come and go.
-Support your community and your community will support you; so, drop by Three Spoons.
+Support your community and your community will support you.
 Look for those hidden gems and create something unique.
 Essentially, be you.